jmuzina/jmuzina/README.md

 # Welcome to my profile! 👋

 I'm a software developer from Cleveland, OH.
-I earned a BS in Computer Science from Kent State University (⚡go flashes!⚡), and am currently pursuing my Master's from Cleveland State University.
+I earned a BS in Computer Science from Kent State University (⚡go flashes!⚡), and am currently working primarily in full-stack web development.
+I am also exploring cybersecurity (CTFs) and game development (Unity/Unreal) in my spare time!

 <hr>